For Better or For Worse by Lynn Johnston for September 05, 2009

 15. Missing large

-GLENN B WOODEN about 15 years ago
+GLENN B WOODEN over 15 years ago

 I remember doing lots of homework.
 My son RARELY brings work home.
 (He claims he gets it done at school.)
 Either he is a genius…or a good liar!!
 My wife’s mantra is “Check his back pack, you can’t take his word for it.”
 (She is a retired teacher…so I guess she knows all the tricks!!)
 I spent a lot of time in the hall, in the principal’s office and in “the corner” due to my gift of gab.